sympy/sympy/doc/src/guides/custom-functions.md

 1
 ```

-Another option is for `doit()` to always return another expression.
-This
+Another common way to implement `doit()` is for it to always return another
-effectively treats the function as an "unevaluated" form of another
 expression.

-(custom-functions-fma)=
+This effectively treats the function as an "unevaluated" form of
+another expression.

+(custom-functions-fma-definition)=

 For example, let's define a function for [fused
 multiply-add](https://en.wikipedia.org/w/index.php?title=Fused_multiply_add):
 $\operatorname{FMA}(x, y, z) = xy + z$.
 It may be useful to express this
-function as a separate option, e.g., for the purposes of code generation, but
+function as a distinct function, e.g., for the purposes of code generation,
-it would also be useful in some contexts to "evaluate" `FMA(x, y, z)` to
+but it would also be useful in some contexts to "evaluate" `FMA(x, y, z)` to
 `x*y + z` so that it can properly simplify with other expressions.

 ```